Getting Started

 # Check all applications

-pnpm type-check5.
+pnpm type-check:all5.
 Build Project

 # Build specific application